tasesmuemils/100DaysOfCode/web_development/diary.md

 # 15.01.2019 9/100
 Finished 6. chaptere - events.
 I was trying to find a bug for a long time on last example (because some things are different in the book), but i did it.
 So now, I will gain my knowladge doing w3resource excercises.

+# 16.01.2019 10/100
+After finishing chapter 6, I am completeng tasks from w3resource page and they work great.
+Have to figure out how I can create click on/of event.